Now flows innocent blood On Vana'diel, a vast land The entire world trembles In despair from the scourge

 Metal Slime: You know this trope counts if you've ever seen Cactrot Rapido.
 There's a quest Notorious Monster with this name too.

 A character is lucky if they can mod up to 2000 HP.
-Cactrot Rapido can use 10000 Needles, as opposed to normal cactaurs being limited to 1000 Needles.
+Cactrot Rapido can use 10000 Needles* 10,000 points of damage, about 5 times more than a player can have, as opposed to normal cactaurs being limited to 1000 Needles* 1,000 points of damage, still enough to halfway kill most players.

 Ms. Fanservice: When the female avatars are stripped of all equipment, the Female Humes wear a low-cut, cleavage-baring shirt and a pair of shorts.
 Female Elvaan wear a sleevless top (that does cover their entire bust, however) and a pair of bikini-cut shorts.
 But the poor Female Mithrans get a cleavage-baring leather halter top and bikini-cut bottoms.